Zaid-Ajaj/the-elmish-book/chapters/commands/recursive-updates.md

         let errMsg = sprintf "Input '%s' is not a valid date" state.InputDate { state with ParsedDate = Error errMsg }
 ```
-Then use this function the branch of `SetInputDate`:
+Then use this function in the body of the `SetInputDate` branch:
 ```fsharp {highlight: [5]}
 let update msg state =
     match msg with